laraibamjad19/Online-Restaurant-Management-System/README.md

 also saved and an area is allocated to each rider where he delivers food.
 There are discounts for loyal customers based on their loyalty points.
 The database provides suggestions to each customer based on their order history.
-The database would also have the functionality to suggest customer food from = cuisines relevant to the food he usually orders.
+The database would also have the functionality to suggest customer food from = cuisines relevant to the food that the person usually orders.